omeid/uconfig/README.md

 ## Extending uConfig:

 uConfig provides a plugin mechanism for adding new sources of configuration.
-There are two kind of plugins, Walkers and Visitors.
+There are three kinds of plugins: Visitors, Walkers, and Extensions.

 To implement your own, see the examples.